Gregory Winter: Awards and honours

-Winter was awarded the Nobel Prize in Chemistry on 3 October 2018 for his work on phage displays for antibodies, along with George Smith and Frances Arnold.
+Along with George Smith, Winter was awarded half of the Nobel Prize in Chemistry on 3 October 2018 for his work on phage displays for antibodies (while Frances Arnold received the other half of the prize that same year "for the directed evolution of enzymes").
 In 2020 he was featured on The Times 'Science Power List'.
+In 2024 he received the Copley Medal of the Royal Society.In 2025, Winter received the Golden Plate Award of the American Academy of Achievement.